liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 \end{equation}\label{eq:Ez}
 $$

-where $e$ and $m$ are the charge and mass of an elctron, respectively.
+where $e$ and $m$ are the charge and mass of an electron, respectively.

 Next, Let's consider a incident beam with its electric field vector pointing to the $y$ direction.
 In this case, the oscillation of the electron is no longer perpendicular to the line OP.
 Thus the electric field vector $\vE_y$ is the projection of the vector $\vE_{0y}$ on to the line perpendicular to both $z$ axis and the line OP.
 From Figure 2, it is easily seen that the angle between the vector $\vE_{0y}$ and $\vE_y$ is $2\theta$, thus the magnitude of $\vE_y$ is